ChapelR/simple-inventory/docs/InventoryAPI.md

 ## `Inventory` Static Properties

+### `Inventory.strings`

+##### ( object )

+Can be set by users.

+Controls the strings used in the default interface.
+The value is an object containing a property for each string.

+##### Values

+The object can contain the following properties:

+- `inspect` (string) **not used** in the default interface, since the user clicks on the names of items to see their descriptions, however, a link for inspecting items may be needed in the future or by users.
+Default: `"Inspect"`
+- `drop` (string) appears as link text when users can drop items in the interface.
+Default: `"Drop"`
+- `take` (string) can appear as link text when users can transfer items in the interface.
+Default: `"Take"`
+- `give` (string) can appear as link text when users can transfer items in the interface.
+Default: `"Give"`
+- `use` (string) link text for the action allowing consumables to be used.
+Default: `"Use"`
+- `stackPre` (string) string appears before the item stack counts.
+Default: `"&nbsp;&times;&nbsp;"` (that is,&nbsp;&times;&nbsp;)
+- `stackPost` (string) string appears after the item stack counts.
+Default: `"&nbsp;"`

 ### `Inventory.confirm`

 ##### ( string | boolean )

 Can be set by users.

 Controls whether or not to confirm certain inventory actions with the player before proceeding.
 Only applies to the default user-interfaces.
+Defaults to `false`.

 ##### Values

-- `"all"` (string) (default) set to `"all"`and only Drop/Give/Take all commands will require confirmation.
+- `"all"` (string) set to `"all"`and only Drop/Give/Take all commands will require confirmation.
 - `true` (boolean) every drop/give/take action, including the all commands, will require confirmation.
 - `false` (boolean) never require confirmation.